-I recently received a Chef’s Choice Wafflecone Express 838 and it is quickly becoming one of my favorite kitchen toys – er, I mean tools.
-I made three batches of waffle cones in just a week’s time.
+The Chef’s Choice Wafflecone Express 838 is a great kitchen tool, especially if you like ice cream.
 What’s great about making waffle cones at home is that YOU can control what ingredients are in YOUR food.

 Let me introduce you to the Wafflecone Express 838